Matthew Reinhart: Career

 After graduating college, Reinhart moved to New York City for a year before starting medical school.
 There, he met children’s book author Robert Sabuda doing volunteer work together for a local community center.
-Saduba’s book, Christmas Alphabet had just released to rave reviews, and Sabuda convinced Reinhart to follow his true calling.
+Sabuda’s book, Christmas Alphabet had just released to rave reviews, and Sabuda convinced Reinhart to follow his true calling.
 The following year, Reinhart majored in industrial design (with a concentration in toy design) at Pratt Institute in Brooklyn.
 Although his time at Pratt was a positive experience, his initial dreams of being a toy designer soon transformed into paper engineer.

 Reinhart is the co-creator with Sabuda of the New York Times best-selling three-volume pop-up series Encyclopedia Prehistorica.
 The team’s latest pop-up series is Encyclopedia Mythologica which leads off with Fairies and Magical Creatures (Candlewick, 2008).

 After working with Saduba on books such as The Wonderful Wizard of Oz, A B C Disney and Movable Mother Goose, Reinhart made his first entry into the pop-up book field with The Pop Up Book Of Phobias.

 Reinhart has created many award-winning pop-up books, including Cinderella, Star Wars: The Pop-Up Guide to the Galaxy and Mommy? (by Maurice Sendak and Arthur Yorinks).

-Other collaborations include Brava Strega Nona! with Tomie DePaola.
+Other collaborations include Brava Strega Nona! with Tomie dePaola.
 Reinhart's most recent solo pop-up books include Transformers: The Ultimate Pop-up Universe, Disney Princess: A Magical Pop-Up World, Lego Pop-up: A Journey Through the Lego Universe, and Frozen: A Pop-up Adventure.